Hohenzoler/optyka/README.md

    - load preset (a premade project made by the developers)
    - one of your saves (if you have any)
 3. Now you can place objects and see how they interact with each other.
-4. `Right click` an object to pick it up and later to release it.
+4. `Right click` an object to pick it up or release it.
-5. When an object is picked up, click `P` to open its parameters window.
+5. When holding an object, click `P` to open its parameters window.
 6. Parameters include:
    - position
    - angle relative to horizontal position